devedmonton/codevid19.com/_posts/2020-04-14-week-4-weekly-winners.md

 We're excited to congratulate **"Get Cleard"** and **"FoodSearchInc.com"** on winning this week's prize!

-For the first time we had a tie, so we've decided to award both teams the prize.
-In the future we've updated the rules with some tie breaking options.
+For the first time, we had a tie, so we’ve decided to award both teams the prize.
+In the future, we’ve updated the rules with some tie-breaking options.

 ## Get Cleard